juanibe/bff-file-handler/README.md

 ## Developer notes

+- A CI/CD template for Github actions was created as an example, even though no server was configured to deploy the application

-Ideally the app should be diveded in "modules", each module with its concern, but since it is a small app I decided to keep the code within the src folder.
+- Ideally the app should be diveded in "modules", each module with its concern, but since it is a small app I decided to keep the code within the src folder.